-The problem is, the person that they're talking to may not be taking the same precautions that they are, so now you're talking to somebody who's phone's being tapped.
+The problem is, the person that they're talking to may not be taking the same precautions that they are, so now you're talking to somebody whose phone's being tapped.

 If they can identify who you are, who that person is they can prove that you're talking about moving drugs, maybe they can see some of the drugs that are purportedly being talked about.

-But if your phone is not even being tapped and you're just getting caught talking to somebody who's phone is tapped, then obviously that's just going to be too bad for you and whatever evidence they can gather from that conversation they're going to try to use against you.
+But if your phone is not even being tapped and you're just getting caught talking to somebody whose phone is tapped, then obviously that's just going to be too bad for you, and whatever evidence they can gather from that conversation they're going to try to use against you.